-Minimum and Maximum Size

-Setting the Minimum Size value to 100% eliminates the possibility of creating width variation on your stroke.
+T NOTE Setting the Minimum Size value to 100% eliminates the possibility of creating width variation on your stroke.
 In other words, you would be forcing a uniform line width using the Maximum Size value.

-The Roundness and Angle parameters allow you to change the shape and orientation of the tip. • Roundness: Squashes the height of the tip from its centre point.
-100% roundness = the native height of the tip.
-A smaller percentage will make the brush tip look flatter and more narrow.
-The squashing is NOT relative to the angle value-if the tip is rotated, the squashing function still uses the brush tip's original orientation.
-Roundness and Angle Angle: Rotates the brush tip counter-clockwise.
-0° = the tip's native orientation.
-Roundness = 100% Roundness = 33% Roundness = 100% Roundness = 33% Angle = 45° Angle = 45° Angle = 0° Angle = 0° The Hardness and Spacing parameters allow you to change the softness and spacing of the marks made by the brush tip.
-You can preview the hardness and spacing at the top of the Brush Properties window, stroke preview area.
-The hardness value corresponds to the softness of the brush tip's edges.
+Proportional to Camera If you check this option, the size of the brush will be adjusted to the position of the camera on the z-axis.
+This means that if the camera is zoomed in on the scene, the brush will be proportionally smaller so that it appears the same size in the rendered image.
+Likewise, if the camera is zoomed out, the brush will be proportionally bigger.
+Roundness and Angle The Roundness and Angle parameters allow you to change the shape and orientation of the tip. • Roundness: The vertical scaling to apply to the tip.
+Reducing this setting squashes the tip vertically, allowing you to turn round or square tips into flat tips. • Angle: The angle at which to rotate the brush tip, counterclockwise.
+NOTE The squashing is not relative to the angle-if the tip is rotated, the squashing will still be done relative to the tip's original orientation.
+Roundness: 100% Roundness: 33% Angle: 0° Roundness: 33% Angle: 45° Angle: 45° Angle: 45° Hardness The hardness value corresponds to the softness of the brush tip's edges.
 The lower the value, the softer the tip edge.
 The higher the value, the sharper the tip edge.
-Be aware that some brush tips are not 100% opaque, so they will always Hardness appear somewhat soft, even at 100% hardness.
-100% Hardness 10% Hardness Defines the amount of space between each stamp of the brush.
+Be aware that some brush tips are not 100% opaque, so they will always appear somewhat soft, even at 100% hardness.
+Spacing Defines the amount of space between each stamp of the brush.
 A value of 100% sets the stamp marks edge to edge, if there is no white space around the shape.
 The larger the value, the greater the space between marks.
 A really large value can make the brush stroke appear as a string of individual marks.
 Conversely, a small spacing value will give the appearance of a fluid brush stroke.
 Spacing is only evident when making a continuous stroke.
-Spacing Spacing = 100% Spacing = 10%
+Spacing = 100% Spacing = 10% Randomness The Randomness parameters let you create a varied brush stroke.
+Refining these options can give your stroke a lovely, non-mechanical look.
+Random Size You can create variation between the thick and thin of your brush stroke just by setting the Maximum and Minimum Size values.
+If you add randomness to the mix, pressure sensitivity from your drawing tablet will still be applied.
+Light pressure will create random values around the minimum, while heavy pressure will create random values closer to the maximum.
+The larger the percentage, the larger the range of random variation.
+Random Size = 0% Spacing = 10% Random Size = 50% NOTE Setting the Minimum Size to 100% eliminates the possibility of creating width variation on your stroke, whether you are applying randomness or not.
+Therefore, you would be forcing a uniform line width using the Maximum Size value.
+Random Angle Sets the range for random rotation around the set Angle value.
+For example, if the Angle is set to 45° and the Random Angle set to 10°, the software will choose values between 40°-50° (plus or minus 5 degrees, equaling a total of 10 degrees).